 Warning; this might make you slightly – OK, a lot – uncomfortable, but it’s actually a really good way of seeing what talents and skills you simply miss because they come so easily to you.

 For example, it feels very easy for me to help others uncover potential, and this is why I would often struggle charging in the past because it felt so natural – after all, why should I make people pay money for something that comes easily to me?

 But what you’re good at and what comes easily to you, is helping solve a problem for someone else.
 I can guarantee whatever you’re good at solves a problem for someone, somewhere in the world.
 That in itself is an energetic exchange, in this instance in the energy of money.

-Make a note of what those five people say and really consider if you’ve been overlooking something because it comes to easily to you and you don’t, for one second, believe you could ever make a living from it.
+Make a note of what those five people say and really consider if you’ve been overlooking something because it comes to easily to you and you don’t, not for one second, believe you couldn’t make a living from it if you wanted to.